 The Sedona is available in five trim levels - L, LX, EX, SX and Limited.
 A 276hp, 3.3-liter V6 is standard on all trims, along with a six-speed automatic.
 LX and SX models are all available in either seven- or eight-passenger configurations.
 The EX comes exclusively with a standard three-passenger second row, which limits it to eight-passenger setups only.
 The Limited is available only in a seven-passenger configuration.

 L and LX models feature a seven-seat configuration with a stowable second row.
 Also included on the L model are 17" alloy wheels, a four-speaker, AM/FM/CD/MP3/ SiriusXM Audio system with Bluetooth connectivity and an auxiliary input jack.
+L and LX trims are also now upholstered in tricot, rather than the previous knit pattern.

 The LX model adds dash-mounted tweeters to the audio system and the basic version of Kia's UVO infotainment system.
 Additional standard features on the LX model include a back-up camera, a power, eight-way driver's seat, driver lumbar support adjustment, power folding side mirrors, tinted privacy glass, roof rails and LED positioning lights.
 A cooled glove box, second-row armrest and rear window sunshades are available on LX models as additional options.

-The EX model adds several luxury features, including leather trim, heated seats,tri-zone automatic climate control, push-button start, an auto-dimming mirror, one-touch up/down driver and passenger front windows, a 3.5" OLED color cluster display, USB 2.1 charging ports, the full UVO infotainment suite, fog lights, heated side mirrors, power sliding rear doors, and a powered and height-adjustable rear liftgate.
+The EX model adds several luxury features, including leather trim, heated seats,tri-zone automatic climate control, push-button start, an auto-dimming mirror, one-touch up/down driver and passenger front windows, a 3.5" OLED color cluster display, USB 2.1 charging ports, the full UVO infotainment suite, fog lights, heated seats, heated side mirrors, power sliding rear doors, and a powered and height-adjustable rear liftgate.

 SX and Limited models top out the range.
 Blind-spot detection and rear cross-traffic assist are standard, along with carpeted floor mats.
 Outside, rear combination LED lamps and machine-finished 18" alloy wheels set the SX apart, while the Limited offers 19", chrome-finished wheels.